 See Bachelor of Teaching for more information.

 An additional study option for those who want to teach in Catholic or other schools where Religious Education is taught.
-The Certificate in Catechetical Studies includes taking a Theology paper (or papers) during your undergraduate study, concurrently with your teaching degree.
+Catechetical Studies includes taking a Theology paper (or papers) during your undergraduate study, concurrently with your teaching degree.

 It is recommended that you contact the Programme Coordinator at the College of Education about taking this option.